wmarshall484/incubator-quarks/DEVELOPMENT.md

 Search the code for org.slf4j.LoggerFactory to see a sample of its use.

 ### Use of Java 8 features
-Edgent primary development environment is Java 8, to take advantage of lambda expressions since Edgent's primary api is a functional one.
+Edgent's primary development environment is Java 8, to take advantage of lambda expressions since Edgent's primary api is a functional one.

 **However** in order to support Android (and Java 7) other features of Java 8 are not used in the core